Electrical Engineering - Master of Science in Electrical Engineering

 2

-E E courses must be numbered 500 or higher.
-Non-E E courses must be numbered 450 or higher.
+E E courses must be at the 500 level or higher.
+Non-E E courses must be at the 450 level or higher.
 The total number of E E credits, including the graduate core and/or graduate breadth electives and excluding credits of E E 598 Master's Technical Report must be at least 12.
 Credits of E E 590 Selected Topics which are not subtitled are limited to a total of 6.

 3